jmert/CMB.jl/docs/src/man/obsmat.md

 3. MATLAB save files.
    Requires explicitly loading [`MAT.jl`](https://github.com/JuliaIO/MAT.jl) first.

-4. Julia sparse matrices saved to an HDF5 file in the `JLD` format.
-   Requires explicitly loading [`JLD.jl`](https://github.com/JuliaIO/JLD.jl) first.

-5. Julia sparse matrices saved to an HDF5 file in the `JLD2` format.
+4. Julia sparse matrices saved to an HDF5 file in the `JLD2` format.
-   Requires explicitly loading [`JLD2.jl`](https://github.com/JuliaIO/JLD.jl) first.
+   Requires explicitly loading [`JLD2.jl`](https://github.com/JuliaIO/JLD2.jl) first.

 For repeated computation, the first format should be preferred due to its support for [memory mapping](@ref obsmat_mmap) the matrix from disk.[^1]